 In 2005, built upon these foundations, Inveraray and District Pipe Band (“IDPB”) was formed when it registered with the RSPBA.
 It competed in its first competition in the Novice Juvenile grade at Cowal Games in August 2005, with borrowed drums and its young members clad in uniforms of various colours.

-The Grade 2 band’s success in 2009 meant that it was immediately promoted to Grade 1 for the 2010 season.
+The band’s success in Grade 2 in 2009 meant that it was immediately promoted to Grade 1 for the 2010 season.
 Both the pipe and drum corps had added to their ranks for the 2009 season and similarly were able to do so for 2010.
 In its first Grade 1 season, the band placed 5th at the Cowal Championship.
-Meantime, the growing demand for the band’s music and playing style meant opportunities for travel to festivals such as Cornuaille in Quimper, Brittany, and concert appearances such as Celtic Connections for the first time.
+Meantime, the growing demand for the band’s music and playing style meant opportunities for travel to festivals such as Brittany and Spain, and concert appearances such as Celtic Connections for the first time.

 The success of the band continued in 2011, with the band coming 5th at the Scottish Championships.
 The highlight of the season, however, was being placed 4th overall at the World Pipe Band Championships, in what was only the band’s second year in Grade 1.
 The band continues to be a regular prize winner at the major events and a centre of excellence built on strong foundations.
 The attention to detail and focus on individual and collective playing quality that were a feature of its embryonic beginnings remain to this day in all sections of the band.
 The current incarnation of IDPB is less parochial – in fact, truly international – with members from several continents.
 The membership features highly decorated individual performers, graduates of the Royal Conservatoire of Scotland, an abundance of capable composers and arrangers and several performers with a wider musical pedigree than purely piping or drumming.